Transfer student Manabizaki Kyou is a swot

 - Action Girl: Hasuno Nene

-- After the End: Holy shit, not only the school but outside looks like a scene from AKIRA, then they walk into a Maid Cafe...
+- After the End: Not only the school but outside looks like a scene from AKIRA, then they walk into a Maid Cafe...

 - Awesomeness by Analysis: Manabizaki big time.
 He fights by running probability simulations of what the opponent's next move is going to be.